AkshatM/about-qbox/README.md

 In a monolith, you can issue requests to a single database and trust each request will succeed or fail without leaving the database in a partially-committed state.

-In a microservices-oriented architecture, the "database" is split across services.
+In a microservices-oriented architecture, the "database" is split across many services.
 If you issue requests to all of these services, some may succeed and some may fail, leading to data inconsistency across the system.
 Imagine a trip service that tried to register your trip across a hotel, a flight and a car rental - but only the hotel registration succeeded!

 You need a way to preserve the all-or-nothing property a single database provided.